protocollabs/maparo-std/doc/control-protocol.md

   # MUST be 0.
 Strict unsigned integer arithmetic
   "seq" : <uint64_t>

+  # The timestamp is replied untouched by the server.
+The timestamp can
+	# be used by the client to calculate the round trip time.
-  # the timestamp in maparo format with nanoseconds, optional
+  # The timestamp in maparo format with nanoseconds, optional
   # In UTC
   # format example: 2017-05-14T23:55:00.123456789Z
   "ts" : "<TS>"